4.67 Locating Missing Children-Including Runaways

 The SSW:

-1. Files a missing persons report with the local law enforcement agency (city, county or state) for any missing child that is committed to the Cabinet, no later than twelve (12) hours after receiving notification that a child has gone missing;
+1. Files a missing person's report with law enforcement agency (city, county, or state) for any missing child (including re-committed youth) that is in the custody of the Cabinet for Health and Family Services (Cabinet/CHFS), no later than twelve (12) hours after receiving notification that a child is determined missing;

-2. Notifies the following agencies about the missing child immediately, but no later twenty-four (24) hours after a child has gone missing:
+2. Notifies the following agencies about the missing child immediately, but no later twenty-four (24) hours after a child is determined missing: 1

 1. Provide law enforcement any information that could aid in locating the child, at the time of the initial report, and any time new information becomes available;

-2. Provide a complete description of the child;
+2. Provide a complete physical description of the child;

 3. Provide a recent photo (if available);